 The luxury highspeed catamaran passenger ferry

-(Shell Beach), Antigua on Monday, Wednesday and Friday at 7:00 AM and arrives to Barbuda at 8:15 AM.
-The ferry returns from Barbuda at 4:30 PM and arrives At Barnacle Point at 5:40 PM.
+“Island Escape” departs from the ferry dock in downtown St John’s near to Heritage Quay, on Monday, Wednesday and Friday at 7:00 AM and arrives to Barbuda at 8:15 AM.
+The ferry returns from Barbuda at 3:45 PM and arrives back in St John’s at 5:15 PM.
 Check-in times are no later than 30 minutes before sailing.